anandkumar7/ProgrammingAssignment3/README.md

 ## It applies the following functionalities to get the final result.

-*1.Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.

-*2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.

-*3.Uses descriptive activity names to name the activities in the data set *4.Appropriately labels the data set with descriptive variable names.
+3.Uses descriptive activity names to name the activities in the data set.

+4.Appropriately labels the data set with descriptive variable names.

-*5.Calculate the average of each  mean and standard deviation variable for each activity and each subject for test and training data.
+5.Calculate the average of each  mean and standard deviation variable for each activity and each subject for test and training data.

 ## Following are the activities performed on the web link data to get the desired result.